Image Missing

 Our most comprehensive Mai Chau and Pu Luong tour.
 After a day exploring the Mai Chau Valley, we spend three full days trekking village to village through the Pu Luong Nature Reserve.
 This tour covers both the northern and southern sections of the reserve, with two nights in different homestay villages deep in the terraced hills.

 This is proper trekking - 8-14km per day on rolling terrain through rice terraces, bamboo forest and jungle.
-You’ll visit villages that see very few tourists, swim in Hieu Waterfall, explore Kho Muong Cave and drift downstream on a bamboo raft.
+You’ll visit villages that see very few tourists, swim in Hieu Waterfall, explore one of Pu Luong’s remote limestone cave systems and drift downstream on a bamboo raft.
 If you want to go deep into Pu Luong, this is the tour.

 Itinerary